 We've tried everything in our eternal quest for some decent shut-eye from adopting nighttime routines to adjusting the level of darkness, but before you settle down for the night, there's one thing you need to do: decorate.
-We truly believe the design of your slumber sanctuary is intricately linked to stronger z's.
-Just like your eyelids after a long workday, you'll quickly tire of your boudoir design if you don't get it right the first time.
-Considering how much time we spend in our room each night (science says it should be at least eight hours), it deserves your attention, don't you agree?
-But having designer digs shouldn't cost you, or your sleep.
-So if you want to encourage the sandman to bring you a dream, then read on for our simple and affordable IKEA tweaks, from lighting to nightstands.
+We truly believe the design of your slumber sanctuary is intricately linked to stronger z's, and you'll quickly tire of your boudoir design if you don't get it right the first time.
+Considering how much time we spend in our room each night, it deserves your attention, wouldn't you agree?
+But having designer digs shouldn't cost you.
+So if you want to encourage the sandman to bring you a dream, read on for eight simple and affordable IKEA tweaks, from lighting to nightstands.
 It's time you snoozed in style.

 This feminine bedroom is the result of an insanely cool IKEA hack.
 Can you guess what classic piece they used?
 Braun + Adams elevated the popular Pax wardrobe for a San Francisco family by painting it in Benjamin Moore Steep Cliff Gray and adhering custom mirrors to the doors.
 It really opens up the small space while adding that glam factor we all love.

-A simple bedroom free of clutter is the most conducive to rest and ultimately sleep.
+A simple bedroom free of clutter and excess furniture is the most conducive to rest and ultimately sleep.
 If you surround yourself with too much stuff, you'll find it harder to snooze, and that's one thing you can't afford to lose.
-The simple solution is to invest in the IKEA Mandal bed base, which comes with stylish storage to keep all your random bits and pieces hidden from view.
+The simple solution is to invest in a bed frame with storage, like the IKEA Mandal bed base pictured.
+Though it's been discontinued, the very similar Nordli is available in a crisp clean white and comes with even more drawers than the Mandal.
+Now you have stylish storage to keep all your random bits and pieces hidden from view.

 Finding the right mattress is tricky; there are so many things to consider, but once you've settled on the right one, deciding how you wish to display it is the hard part, not to mention pricey.
 That's where IKEA saves the day.
 This bed frame is from the Stockholm Collection, which unfortunately is no longer available, but the Tarva version is almost identical.

-When space is in small quantities, you need to be innovative, just like this creative Boston apartment.
-Homeowner Claire Ferrante had her carpenter design a custom murphy bed using freestanding IKEA dressers.
-Style on a dime.
+When space is extra tight, you need to be innovative, just like this creative Boston apartment.
+Homeowner Claire Ferrante had her carpenter design a custom Murphy bed using freestanding IKEA dressers.
+It's style on a dime.